Faruhcon/BallBlog/source/content/Projects/Notes/resume-notes.md

 - see above TODOs, ex: agility see-saw
 - trajectory system?
 - heart minigames - artery elasticity; novint falcon work

-### AR/VR/MR

-- TODO: AR/VR/MR experience

-### Data Engineer

-- TODO: C# ETL (extract, transform, and load) pipeline of data from database to app and back
-- TODO: (programming): notebook on what system stats mean, documentation
-  - more generalized audience

-- TODO: add a bullet point for how we managed our feedback collection process
-- TODO: how to reach out to the community to get them involved

 ### Educational goal alignment